Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 Finally, the League joined the interim government.
 However, the Congress and the League could not work unitedly even in the Cabinet.

-Communal conflicts could be seen in various places.
+Communal conflicts can be seen in various places.

 4. Possibility of forming Pakistan: